Fall 2020: Thanks for your input

 We expect to have enough power to meet our needs for at least the next 10 years, which means our immediate focus is on whether to continue with or make changes to our energy conservation programs and whether to renew electricity purchase agreements with Independent Power Producers as they expire, as well as what to do with some of our smaller hydroelectric facilities that are reaching end-of-life.

 As we look beyond the next 10 years, we may need additional capacity in our system.
-Acquiring or building new resources, expanding existing infrastructure, and introducing optional time-varying rates are just some of the options we’re exploring that we want your input on.
+Acquiring or building new resources, expanding existing infrastructure, and introducing optional time-varying rates are just some of the options we’re exploring that collected your input on.

 Our system and its benefits